 Initializes a new instance of the InternalsVisibleToAttribute class with the name of the specified friend assembly.

 Assembly: mscorlib (in mscorlib.dll)

 Both the current assembly and the friend assembly must be unsigned, or both must be signed with a strong name.
 (For more information about strong-named assemblies, see Creating and Using Strong-Named Assemblies.)
-If both are unsigned, the assemblyName parameter consists of the name of the friend assembly, specified without a directory path or file extension.
-If both are signed, assemblyName consists of the name of the friend assembly along with its full public key (but not its public key token).
-The other components of a strong name, such as those that provide culture, version, or processor architecture information, cannot be specified in the assemblyName parameter.
+If both are unsigned, the assemblyName argument consists of the name of the friend assembly, specified without a directory path or file extension.
+If both are signed, assemblyName consists of the name of the friend assembly without its directory path or file name extension, along with its full public key (but not its public key token).
+The other components of a strong name, such as those that provide culture, version, or processor architecture information, cannot be specified in the assemblyName argument.